firozkhan18/Java-Evaluations/Interview-Programming.md

 ### **3. Consumer and Its Primitive Specializations**

 - **`Consumer<T>`**
-  - **Description:** A functional interface that accepts an input and returns no result.
+  - **Description:** A `Consumer<T>` is a functional interface that represents an operation that accepts a single input argument and returns no result.
+It is typically used for operations that perform side effects.
 Performs an action on an input of type `T` without returning a result.
   - **Signature:** `T -> void`

-  **Example:**
+  **Example: Print a string in uppercase**

   ```java
   import java.util.function.Consumer;